 Florida Diagnostic & Learning Resources System

 FDLRS Associate Centers provide an array of instructional and technical support services to school district Exceptional Student Education programs statewide.
 The four central functions of each FDLRS Associate Centers are Child Find, Parent Services, Human Resource Development, and Technology.
 FDLRS includes Associate Centers that serve all Florida's school districts.
 These centers collaborate with districts, agency and support personnel, administrators, and students with disabilities or exceptionalities.
-Funding also supports implementation of the BEESS Portal to Professional Development Alternatives (PDA).
-PDA online courses are designed to provide Florida teachers with widely available, easily accessible opportunities to increase their skills in the area of exceptional student education.
+Funding also supports implementation of the BEESS Portal to Professional Learning Alternatives (PLA).
+PLA online courses are designed to provide Florida teachers with widely available, easily accessible opportunities to increase their skills in the area of exceptional student education.

 FDLRS Four Functions

 Child Find: FDLRS Child Find, in coordination with the school districts, locates children who are potentially eligible for services under the Individuals with Disabilities Act (IDEA) and links them with needed services.
 FDLRS Child Find Specialist help to promote general public awareness of programs and services available for young children who have or at risk of developing disabilities.
 Service coordination for diagnostic screening, placement, training, and support is also provided.

 Parent & Family Services: FDLRS Parent & Family Services provides information, training, and support to districts and families in order to promote effective parent participation in the education of children with disabilities or exceptionalities.
 FDLRS Parent & Family Services Specialist assist in the development of family-friendly programs, training and support for services for children with disabilities, and the support of partnerships between schools and parents to support student achievement.